seths10/Quotes-Generator/README.md

 This is a website for generating random quotes which can be tweeted.

-This is a website for generating random quotes which can be tweeted.
-Using basic HTML,CSS,JS with a few helpful packages
+Using basic HTML, CSS, JS with a few helpful packages.

 The generate button picks text and author out of a list of quotes from quote.js